 This is a recipe for “American-style” pizza crust: thicker, doughy, and perfect for lots of toppings.

 - 1 and 1/4 cup all-purpose flour

 - 1/2 tsp salt

 - 1 and 1/3 cup whole wheat flour

-– whatever toppings you like!
-For the pizza in these pictures, I did tomato sauce, roasted onions, yellow cherry tomatoes, roasted chicken, and mozzarella.
+- your toppings!
+I used tomato sauce, roasted onions, yellow cherry tomatoes, roasted chicken, and mozzarella.

-1. Proof your yeast by mixing the warm water, sugar, and yeast together in a bowl.
-Allow to sit for about 5 minutes, until bubbles form on the top (proving that your yeast is still active).
+- Proof your yeast by mixing the warm water, sugar, and yeast together in a bowl.
+Allow to sit for about 5 minutes, until bubbles form on the top (proving your yeast is still active).